WTF*

 The shower entry is wide enough, but the tiny bench is unstable.

-The shower head was left at the top of the bar, way out of reach for anyone seated.
+The shower head was left out of reach by anyone seated.

 The coat hooks are set at the maximum allowable height.